GetHuman: GetHuman-carlric - can you tell our other Panasonic customers when your case took place?

 GetHuman: And which of these common Panasonic customer issues best describes the reason you wanted to talk to them?

-GetHuman-carlric: "Warranty claim" was why I was trying to call.
+GetHuman-carlric: "Refund a Charge" was why I was trying to call.

 GetHuman: So how would you sum up your experience for GetHuman's Panasonic customer community?
 We'll censor any IDs, numbers, or codes and any inappropriate words here out of respect to the millions of other customers using this resource.